simonduane/smart-estimation/docs/putting_it_another_way.md

 The following is intended as a reasonably complete explanation of how to do things.
-It's a little more abstract, and a little less focussed on the particular implementation to be found in the module and script(s) in this repo (compared to the [explanation](https://thisfile) in this directory).
+It's a little more abstract, and a little less focussed on the particular implementation to be found in the module and script(s) in this repo, at least compared to the [explanation](https://github.com/simonduane/smart-estimation/blob/main/docs/explanation.md) in this directory.

 # Meter readings, usage and estimation